oyhel/git-tutorial/README.md

 - Log in to your Github account and create a new repository (make it public).
 Read the instructions carefully.
 We want to push an existing repository.
 Follow the instructions to add a remote and push.

+- What happened when we added a remote origin? (hint look at .git/config)

 - View your README.md in Github.
 Is the formatting as expected?
+Add some info to the README.md using the editing capabilities of Github.

+- Pull down the changes you just added to the remote to your local repository (git pull).

 ## Branching